Itchen College: Old Issonians Association

-In 1920, Itchen Pupil Teacher's Centre headmaster Mr Hemmings started up the 'Old Students Association'.
-It was formed for alumni to keep in touch with the centre and was ideally supposed to allow them to continue to participate with the centre.
+In 1920, Itchen Pupil Teachers' Centre headmaster Mr Hemmings started up the 'Old Students Association'.
+It was formed for alumni to keep in touch with the centre and was supposed to allow them to continue to participate with the centre.

-It wasn't until after World War II that the 'Old Students Association' became active.
-Renamed the 'Old Issonians Association' by Principal Cotemann after the evacuation ended, the name was taken from the school's then current initials ('I.S.S. - Itchen Secondary School).
+After the Second World War, an Old Students' Association was set up.
+Renamed the 'Old Issonians Association' by Principal Cotemann after the evacuation ended, the name was taken from the school's initials ('I.S.S. - Itchen Secondary School).

-The Association became active with sporting (in particular football and hockey), dramatic, and social activities for past pupils.
-In 1939 the association had had over a hundred members and this reached over 300 post-1945.
-The number continued to soar and in 1956, during the Jubilee celebrations, membership reached 600.
+The Association held sporting (in particular football and hockey), dramatic, and social activities for past pupils.
+In 1939 the association had over a hundred members and this reached over 300 post-1945.
+In 1956, during the Jubilee celebrations, membership reached 600.

-Unfortunately, with the college becoming a sixth form, membership began to fall into decline.
-By 1980 it had dwindled to just 100 alumni.

-As of 2005, the Old Issonians Association website only lists 5 members and states that the Association "is likely to be winding up due to lack of interest."
-With the website not having been updated since 2005, it is assumed that the Old Issonians Association is no longer running.
+When the college became a sixth form, membership began to fall.
+By 1980 it was 100.
+As of 2005, the Old Issonians Association website lists 5 members and states that the Association "is likely to be winding up due to lack of interest."